About Dr Kim Walker

 Selected career

-Researching the history of medicinal plant products: particularly Eucalyptus, Cinchona and Erythroxylon spp..
+Researching the history of medicinal plant products: particularly coca (Erythroxylon spp.)
+Eucalyptus, & Fever Tree (Cinchona spp.)

 2014-present